n-freman/task-management/README.md

 # Task management system

+Project was made for coding interview @ Simurg

 This repository contains the implementation of a test task related to a task management system.
 The system allows users to create, update, delete, and track tasks efficiently.